wansongtao/web-storage-plus/README.md

 - `options.isDeleteExpired` - a boolean representing whether to delete the expired key-value(default false).
 - `options.parseFn` - a function representing the function to convert JSON strings to JS values(default globalParseFn).
 - `options.decryptFn` - a function representing the function to decrypt the encrypted string(default null).
+- `options.isAsync` - a boolean representing whether to use asynchronous(default false).
 ### removeStorage(key, [options])
 Remove the given key in localStorage or sessionStorage.
 If the options object is provided:
 - `options.prefix` - a string representing the prefix of the key name(default globalPrefix).
 - `options.isLocalStorage` - a boolean representing the type of Web Storage(default true).
+- `options.isAsync` - a boolean representing whether to use asynchronous(default false).
 ### setGlobalPrefix(prefix)
 Set the global prefix of the key name. `globalPrefix` default `'st-'`.
 ### setGlobalStringifyFn(stringifyFn)